hvarS/myOwnTemplate/content/publication/semeval/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "To Appear at *Proceedings of the 1st Joint Workshop on Financial Narrative Processing and MultiLing Financial Summarisation*"
+publication: "To Appear at *Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022)*"
-publication_short: "CMCL@ACL 2022"
+publication_short: "SemEval@NAACL 2022"

-abstract: "Eye tracking data during reading is a useful source of information to understand the cognitive processes that take place during language comprehension processes.
-Different languages account for different brain triggers , however there seems to be some uniform indicators.
-In this paper, we describe our submission to the CMCL 2022 shared task on predicting human reading patterns for multi-lingual dataset.
-Our model uses text representations from transformers and some hand engineered features with a regression layer on top to predict statistical measures of mean and standard deviation for 2 main eye-tracking features.
-We train an end to end model to extract meaningful information from different languages and test our model on two seperate datasets.
-We compare different transformer models and show ablation studies affecting model performance.
-Our final submission ranked 4th place for SubTask-1 and 1st place for SubTask-2 for the shared task. "
+abstract: "In recent years , there has been an upsurge in a new form of entertainment medium called memes.
+These memes although seemingly innocuous have transcended onto the boundary of online harassment against women and created an unwanted bias against them .
+To help alleviate this problem , we propose an early fusion model for prediction and identification of misogynistic memes and its type in this paper for which we participated in SemEval-2022 Task 5 .
+The model receives as input meme image with its text transcription with a target vector.
+Given that a key challenge with this task is the combination of different modalities to predict misogyny, our model relies on pretrained contextual representations from different state-of-the-art transformer-based language models and pretrained image pretrained models to get an effective image representation.
+Our model achieved competitive results on both SubTask-A and SubTask-B with the other competition teams and significantly outperforms the baselines. "

 # Summary.
 An optional shortened abstract.
-summary: "Our model uses text representations from transformers and some hand engineered features with a regression layer on top to predict statistical measures of mean and standard deviation for 2 main eye-tracking features."
+summary: "We propose an early fusion model for prediction and identification of misogynistic memes and its type in this paper for which we participated in SemEval-2022 Task 5 "

 tags: []
 categories: []